 It is recommended to avoid strenuous activity, such as exercise or lifting for 10 days after an injection.
 This may vary depending on the site of injection.
 You should not have any physio or massage right after an injection.
 When can you?
 This will vary, but physio should wait at least 7-10 days and massage around the area 2 or more weeks.

 Depending on where you get your injection, the site of injection and whether it is guided by ultrasound or CT scan the procedure may be bulk billed, you may have to pay an out of pocket expense with or without a rebate.

 Coming back to the title of this blog, should you get a cortisone injection?

-My main recommendation would be to first see a Physiotherapist who can assess the underlying mechanism of your pain - whether it be radiating pain from your neck or back, shoulder bursitis or a gluteal tendinopathy, before rushing off to get an injection.
+My main recommendation would be to first see a Physiotherapist who can assess the underlying mechanism of your pain.
+If you don’t have one, this are all the ways you can get in touch – whether it be radiating pain from your neck or back, shoulder bursitis or a gluteal tendinopathy, before rushing off to get an injection.
 Having an injection may give you relief for a few weeks or many months, but it will not address the underlying issue of why your pain started!

 Cardone, D. A., Tallia, A. F. Joint and soft tissue injection.
 American Family Physician (2002).
 Jul 12; 66 (2): 283-289.